anniexiang01/bruin-lock/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 To-Do's:
-locker button changes picture when clicked associate locker with user make log in and locker page pretty
+associate locker with user
 ask to unlock if locker is owned by user countdown (associated per locker) associate one account as admin